About MWCC

 MWCC’s main campus is in Gardner and its satellite campuses are located in Leominster and Fitchburg.

 MWCC’s facilities are accessible to persons with disabilities.
-Persons with disabilities who may require accommodations to participate fully in program activities should contact the program director or the coordinator for students with disabilities at 978-630-9330.
+Persons with disabilities who may require accommodations to participate fully in program activities should contact the program director or the Student Services office.

 Our Mission